-How to get to Sorrento: the quick, cheap and easy guide.
+How to get to Sorrento from Rome: the quick, cheap and easy guide.
 If you want to bathe in the sea with a perfect view of Naples and the smoky blue peak of Vesuvius, there’s a trick to it: don’t stop at Naples.
 Instead, continue south of the city, along the triangular peak of land jutting out into the Mediterranean, known as the Sorrentine Peninsula.
 You can stop anywhere along here, but I recommend going right to Sorrento, where the coast road runs out, flattening into green gardens with hazy azure vistas over the bluest of blue seas.

 Seaside resort Sorrento has got a lot going for it, and the views of Vesuvius are just the icing on the cake.
 From its gorgeous fishermen’s port, Marina Grande, to breath-taking look-outs and chic, incredibly private hotels, getting lost in its cobbled streets is a pleasure, while shopping or strolling along the Corso in the twilight rewards you with a sense of community.
-Sorrento is definitely worth visiting if you’re travelling in Southern Italy, and it’s easy to get to from Rome or Naples.
+Sorrento is definitely worth visiting if you’re travelling in Southern Italy, and it’s easy to get to Sorrento from Rome or Naples.

-How to reach Sorrento from Rome
+How to get to Sorrento from Rome

-Once you reach Napoli Centrale, the main train station in Naples, the simplest solution is to take the Circumvesuviana train on to Sorrento.
+Once you reach Napoli Centrale, the main train station in Naples, the simplest solution to reach Sorrento from Naples is to take the Circumvesuviana train on to Sorrento from Napoli Centrale.
 This takes 1’ or 1’ 15” (depending on if it’s the direct train or the one that stops more frequently) and departs about twice an hour (check the timetable here).
 I recommend buying tickets for this at the newsagent on the platform as soon as you arrive, rather than from the Circumvesuviana ticket office further down the hall, where there is always a queue.
-An adult ticket costs €3.60 in 2016 and must be validated before use.
+An adult ticket costs €4.10 in 2020 and must be validated before use.
 Sorrento railway station is centrally located and suitable for reaching many city centre hotels on foot.